 Love is in the air(waves).

 Funny but with the right dose of drama; romantic but with just the perfect sprinkling of that estrangement.
 Yet, love always at its heart.
 Over the years, we have seen a number of these entertaining movies hit the screen.
-So, if you are looking for some suggestions, here’s a mix of classics and recent romantic comedies on Netflix.
+So, if you are looking for some suggestions, here’s a mix of classics and recent romantic comedies you can watch on Netflix.

 Notting Hill (1999)